Motivated Reasoning and the Political Economy of Climate Change Inaction: Equilibrium

 \subsection{Equilibrium Policy Platforms}

 We can now determine equilibrium platform choices as functions of the parameters of the game.
-If severe climate change leads to catastrophic baseline welfare level losses, $\Delta>1$, then voters ignore any signal indicating that $\omega=1$.
-Our analysis so far reveals that then a majority always votes for policy 0, whenever $p_1\neq p_2$.
-Proposition \ref{lem:cands} tells us that in this case candidates never campaign on policy $p=1$, independent of the information they hold.
+If severe climate change leads to catastrophic baseline welfare level losses, $\Delta\geq1$, then voters ignore any $s>0$.
+Our analysis reveals that then a majority always votes for policy 0, whenever $p_1\neq p_2$.
+Proposition \ref{prop:cands} tells us that in this case candidates never campaign on policy $p=1$, independent of the information they hold.
 Hence, if severe climate change is catastrophic, then candidates will ignore any information and always choose the optimal policy for mild climate change, $\mathbf{p}^*=(0,0)$.

-When $\Delta\leq 1$, the set of equilibria becomes larger.
+When $\Delta< 1$, the set of equilibria becomes larger.
 The reason is that now voters' beliefs about the enacted policy become self-fulfilling.
-If voters trust the government in the sense that they believe the policy that is optimal given $\omega$ wins, then voters always vote informatively, implying that $\mathbf{p}^*=(\omega,\omega)$ can indeed be equilibrium.
-However, there always coexists another equilibrium, in which candidates again ignore their information.
-If voters are convinced that $p=0$ is chosen, then any voter with $s<0$ will choose $\hm=\infty$, while a voter with $s>0$ chooses $\hm=0$.
-Therefore, as in the case of $\Delta>1$, a majority always votes for policy 0, and candidates choose $\mathbf{p}^*=(0,0)$.
+If voters trust the government in the sense that they believe the policy that is optimal given $\omega$ wins, then voters always vote informatively, implying that $\mathbf{p}^*=(\omega,\omega)$ is indeed an equilibrium.
+However, there always coexists the equilibrium in which which candidates ignore their information and choose $\mathbf{p}^*=(0,0)$.